- Status: Least Concern

 Botswana Predator Conservation Trust

-Botswana Predator Conservation Trust has designed a programme to encourage farmers to implement livestock protection techniques to limit the conflict with spotted hyenas.
+Botswana Predator Conservation Trust has designed a program to encourage farmers to implement livestock protection techniques to limit the conflict with spotted hyenas.